SatoriNetwork/Lib/satorilib/data/datamanager/others/roadmap.md

 - connect to our DataServer on startup
 - stay connected/reconnect on disconnect to our own DataServer
 - tell DataServer the streams of our subscriptions and publications (that we got from checkin)
 - tell DataServer the peers of our subscriptions (who publishes, and who subscribes to the data we want) (we get this from "rendezvous" call)
-- ask DataServer to subscribe to the streams we want to hear about and stay current on them
+  - payload: {table_uuid: [publisher ip, random subscirber ip, random subscirber ip, ...]}
+- subscribe to our own list of subscriptions and publications for UI
+- (implement later) ask for any data necessary on demand

+integrate with engine-dataClient
+- put a DataClient singleton object in the engine
+- connect to our DataServer on startup
+- ask DataServer for streams along with peer information (must somehow know how to contact our data server)
+  - payload: {table_uuid: [publisher ip, random subscirber ip, random subscirber ip, ...]}
+- ask DataServer for our current known data of our streams (from disk, full df)
+- engine data client asks external data servers for subscriptions
   - connect to a peer for a stream
     - attempt connection to the source first
+      - if able to connect, make sure they have the stream we're looking for available for subscribing to
+        - if not, keep looking for a valid peer
     - go down the list of othe subscribers until you find one...
-  - and sync
+  - and sync (for now just ask for their entire dataset every time)
-    - see if we're already up to date
-    - if not get the data we're missing
+    - if it's different than the df we got from our own dataserver, then tell dataserver to save this instead
   - and subscribe to the stream so we get the information
-- continually get updates on the real-world publication streams and pass that to DataServer

-integrate with engine-dataClient
-- put a DataClient singleton object in the engine
-- connect to our DataServer on startup
-- ask DataServer for streams (must know my neuron id or something)
-- ask DataServer for our current known data of our streams (from disk)
-- subscribes to streams
 - continually generate predictions for prediction publication streams and pass that to DataServer

 ---